1kaiser/Q/README.md

 <tr>
 <td>

-transfer file/folder from a pc to remote pc in Linux `sshpass` is required to be installed
+transfer/copy file/folder from a pc to remote pc in Linux `sshpass` is required to be installed

 On Ubuntu or Debian: `sudo apt-get install sshpass` or `sudo apt install sshpass`